 Connector Considerations:

-For organizations without legacy system requirements, modern platforms provide sufficient connectivity for Salesforce data integration, cloud warehouses, and SaaS applications at significantly lower cost points.
+For organizations without legacy system requirements, modern platforms provide sufficient connectivity for Salesforce data integration, cloud warehouses, SaaS applications, and CDC-focused workloads including use cases previously handled by Informatica or Matillion, at significantly lower cost points.

 Informatica's pricing model represents one of the platform's most significant challenges.
 The consumption-based approach creates several budget complications: